 Run the following to ensure you can access your cluster:

 gcloud container clusters describe <cluster name> --zone <cluster zone> --project <GCP project>

-Kubescape in-cluster components can be authorized to access Google Container Registry (for container vulnerability scanning) and Google Kubernetes Engine (for Kubernetes risk assestment).
+Kubescape in-cluster components can be authorized to access Google Container Registry (GCR) for container vulnerability scanning and GKE for Kubernetes risk assessment.
 Both authorizations are supported using GKE workload identities.

-The workload identity is not enabled by default in GKE as of today.
-Please makes sure you are not interfering with existing application in the cluster by enabling it.
+The workload identity is not enabled by default in GKE.
+Ensure you aren't interfering with existing applications in the cluster by enabling it.

 gcloud container clusters describe <CLUSTER_NAME> | grep workloadPool